A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard.

 Qualification and course duration

-The programme is delivered via a series of lectures and workshop at the UCL Institute of Education for 15 days (10 days' Professional Studies and five days subject-specific training) spread over the autumn and spring terms.
+The programme is delivered via a series of lectures and workshops at the UCL Institute of Education for 15 days (10 days' Professional Studies and five days subject-specific training) spread over the autumn and spring terms.
 The placement schools are responsible for providing an additional 45 days of training activities, alongside the practical teaching experience.
 Students are assessed on their practical teaching and their progress in achieving the standards for Qualified Teacher Status by gathering evidence in the form of a portfolio.

 Course contact details